mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 <p style="padding-left: 20%; padding-right: 20%; font-style: italic;">We refuse to believe that the bank of justice is bankrupt.
 We refuse to believe that there are insufficient funds in the great vaults of opportunity of this nation.
 So we have come to cash this check, a check that will give us upon demand the riches of freedom and security of justice.</p>

 * Paste this passage into the text box in your app and take note: Does it sound natural?
-* Next, paste this passage into an artificial intelligence system, such as:
+* Next, paste this passage into one of the following artificial intelligence systems (both are free):
-  - <a href="https://cloud.google.com/text-to-speech/" target="_blank"><b>Google Cloud Assistant</b></a>.
+  - <a href="https://cloud.google.com/text-to-speech/#section-2" target="_blank"><b>Google Cloud Assistant</b></a>.
 Go down the page to the section on the left named “Demo.”
 Replace the text provided in the box with any text you want.
 Experiment with the <i>Language</i> and <i>Voice name</i> settings.
   - <b><a href="https://www.ibm.com/demos/live/tts-demo/self-service/home" target="_blank">IBM Watson Text to Speech</a></b>.
 Replace the text provided in the box with any text you want.
 Experiment with the <i>Language</i>, <i>Dialect</i>, and <i>Neutral voice</i> settings.

 Which fake voices sound the most human?
 Which is your favorite?